How to plan an off-road cycle route

 If you’re not riding from home, have a think about where to start and finish.
 It could be a train station for environmentally friendly travel, or finishing somewhere you can get a good meal.

 While they’re much less common than you might think, accidents do happen, so it’s a good idea to bear in mind where your emergency exit points are along your route, especially if you’re heading somewhere more remote.

 These could be a local train station or a way to get to a nearby main road for assistance.

 Points of interest

 Unless you’ve got a saddlebag packed full of sandwiches and your own coffee brewing kit, you’re likely to want to stop along your route to refuel.
 Check out Cycling UK’s Cyclists Welcome for cycle friendly places you can stop at along your route.

-Make sure you think about this in the planning stages, including one or more cafe or shop options and checking opening times.
+Make sure you think about this in the planning stages, including one or more café or shop options along the way and – importantly – checking opening times.